webplatform/docs/guides/html_text/index.md

 the HTML4 specification includes several other elements that are strictly presentational because they only specify what the content within them should look like, and not what it means.
-The use of these elements is discouraged, and most of these have been removed from the HTML5 specification.
+The use of these elements is discouraged, and most have been removed from the HTML5 specification.

-We will describe them briefly here, but note that this is mostly of historic interest &mdash; these elements should never be used in a modern web page.
+We will describe them briefly here, but note that this is mostly for historic interest &mdash; these elements should never be used in a modern web page.
 To achieve these text effects, you should use CSS.

 === &lt;font face="..." size="..."&gt; ===